 Pregnancy Related Pain

-As you know, a pregnant woman’s body undergoes many changes.
-Over time, as the pregnancy advances, many woman experience biomechanical changes which may result in low back pain and sacroiliac joint (SIJ) related pain.
+As pregnancy advances, many woman experience biomechanical changes which may result in low back pain and sacroiliac joint (SIJ) related pain.
 A contention known as diastasis recti (DR) can also occur during pregnancy.
 As the unborn child grows, the expansion of the mother’s abdomen, can cause the rectus abdominal muscles to move from the center of your abdomen to either side.
 DR can contribute to postural complications and weakness.
 Your physiotherapist can help relieve low back and SIJ pain as well as biomechanical and postural dysfunctions through the appropriate use of modalities, manual therapy techniques and specific exercises.